imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     console.log(x.isIos()):
     // true

+> Note: if you

 ### ES6 Class

 With the ES6, this whole ordeal is way too simple.
 We can create classes _\[they are not the same as classes in c++ or other any class-based language, just a syntactical sugar on top of prototypical inheritance\]_ and derive new classes from other classes.

 Following is how we create a class in ES6:

     class SmartPhone {
       constructor(os) {